-Good example: The sky appears a deeper shade of blue when captured in direct light
+Good example: The blue looks more intense when captured in direct light

-To bring out the effect of the PL filter sufficiently, find a location where you can shoot your subject in direct light.
-This way, you can capture a lively depiction while emphasizing the blueness of the sky.
+To bring out the effect of the PL filter sufficiently, find a location that allows you to shoot in front light.

 The closer your camera is pointed toward the sun, the weaker the effect of the PL filter.
 With backlight such as this, the PL filter will have almost no effect.

-To mount the PL filter, rotate it and attach it to the screw threads at the front of the lens.
-The front frame can be rotated 360 degrees, with the effect changing roughly every 90 degrees.
+The front frame of the PL filter can be rotated 360 degrees, with the effect changing roughly every 90 degrees.
 After confirming which angle is most effective, you can finely adjust the angle to obtain your desired effect.

 Circular polarizing filter PL-C B